Device-independent certification of non-classical joint measurements via causal models

 Consider three agents Alice, Bob, and Charlie.
 Alice and Bob both have devices which prepare a quantum state from some ensemble of states, given a choice between different ensembles.
 Charlie has a measurement device which jointly measures the states prepared by Alice and Bob.
 The actions of these devices are represented in a black-box manner.
-Alice and Bob's devices have a classical input $x,y$ (the choice of different ensembles) respectively, and a classical output $a, b$ (the state prepared) respectively.
+Alice and Bob's devices have a classical input $x,y$ (the choice of different ensemble) respectively, and a classical output $a, b$ (the state prepared from the chosen ensemble) respectively.
 Here it is assumed that $a,b,x,y \in \{0,1\}$.
 Charlie has no classical input, as his device only performs a single measurement, but has a classical output $C$ indexing the possible measurement outcomes.
 It is assumed in this section that $C$ takes four values and hence is indexed by two bits, $C=c_0c_1 \in \{00, 01, 10, 11\}$.
 Preparing and measuring states in this manner gives rise to a conditional probability distribution $P(a, b, c_0c_1 | x,y)$.

-In analogy with Bell's theorem, a classical model for $P(a, b, c_0c_1 | x,y)$ is described by the DAG in Fig.~\ref{one}, where $\lambda_1, \lambda_2$ are unobserved, independent random variables.
-If the correlations generated by performing Charlie's measurement on Alice and Bob's preparations are consistent with the DAG of Fig.~\ref{one}, then they are said to be classical.
+In analogy with Bell's theorem, a classical causal model for $P(a, b, c_0c_1 | x,y)$ is described by the DAG in Fig.~\ref{one}, where $\lambda_1, \lambda_2$ are unobserved, independent random variables.
+If the correlations generated by performing Charlie's measurement on Alice and Bob's preparations are consistent with the DAG in Fig.~\ref{one}, then they are said to be classical.
 That is, they are mediated by the hidden random variables $\lambda_1, \lambda_2$.
 One might wonder why there are two hidden variables, rather than one.
 This is due to the independence of Alice and Bob's devices: $P(a,b|x,y)=\sum_{c_0c_1}P(a,b,c_0c_1|x,y)=P(a|x)P(b|y)$.
 If the correlations between Alice, Bob, and Charlie were mediated by a single hidden variable, then Alice and Bob's marginal distribution would not be independent.
+A bound on the possible classically generated correlated is now presented.

 \begin{result} A distribution $P(a, b, c_0c_1 | x,y)$ generated by the DAG of Fig.~\ref{one} satisfies: